Monday, June 24, 2019

 Diwata:

-1. Definition: A type of deity or spirit in Philippine mythology.
+1. Definition: A type of deity or nature spirit in Philippine mythology.

 2. Mythological Range: Encompasses various beings, including Sky gods, ancient gods and goddesses, nature spirits, dryads and forest fairies.